NickGeramanis/denoising-inpainting-lbp/README.md

 # Denoising & Inpainting using Loopy Belief Propagation

-This project provides an implementation of the loopy belief propagation (LBP) algorithm in denoising and inpainting greyscale images.
+This package provides an implementation of the loopy belief propagation (LBP) algorithm in denoising and inpainting greyscale images.

 ## Table of Contents